progval/FiSH/README.md

 The rest was done with the supybot template, much trial and error, facepalming and channel spamming.

-If you use it and you like it, I'd love some feedback or maybe a cup of coffee/beer
+If you use it and you like it, I'd love some feedback or maybe a cup of coffee/beer If you'd like to throw me some Bitcoin, that'd be mighty nice of you: 1CW1q1ABgkNZvQDuUjzDcDNZBvvkgd1fGA
-BTC: 1CW1q1ABgkNZvQDuUjzDcDNZBvvkgd1fGA

-to install, run:
-pip install -r requirements.txt
+to install, download this module into your plugin directory and then run: pip install -r requirements.txt

+Once that's done, the rest is done with the bot.
-Suggested workflow for best security:
+This is my suggested workflow for best security:
 (in a pm to your bot, enter the following commands) load fish defaultcapability remove fish.setkey